abrar-0020/coding-copilot-chat/README.md

 **📌 Note**
 This tool is designed for educational and productivity use — not for generating full applications or advanced debugging.
 For large-scale use, consider integrating with stronger hosting or GPT-based APIs.

+---

+## ©️ License

+© 2025 Abrar.
+All rights reserved.

+This project is open for personal and educational use.
+Do not resell or host as a commercial service without permission.